JamesFarrelly1980/Graphs/README.md

 # Graphs
-The python code for a selection of graphs
+The python code for a selection of graphs with the neccessary data files